Framed Fish Project 2019

-In spring 2019 I set up an experimental art project with fellow policymakers to explore the diversity of the UK’s commercial fish species through the act of drawing and painting.
-The project continues to run, one year on.
+Drawing is a form of probing, as John Berger put it.
+In spring 2019 I set up an experimental art project – the Framed Fish Project – with fellow policymakers to explore the diversity of the UK’s commercial fish species through the act of drawing and painting.

 “My efforts are directed not to making a carpenter an artist but to making him happier as a carpenter.”